What Social Networks Should You Advertise On?

 Advertisers can creatively reach Facebook’s user base of over two billion people.
 Facebook ads are served on their network and come in a variety of formats with options like single image, video, carousel, slideshow, and more.
 If you want to build a presence on social media, Facebook is a good place to start.

-With over 1 billion monthly average users, Instagram is the social channel with the second-highest ROI among marketers.
+With billions of monthly average users around the world and over 120 million active users in the United States, Instagram is the social channel with the second-highest ROI among marketers.
 Instagram ads are attention-grabbing and are displayed in user’s feeds and stories (images or short video clips that disappear after 24 hours), making this highly visual platform popular amongst younger demographics.

 LinkedIn has a longstanding reputation as the professional social media network.
 With 294 million monthly average users, LinkedIn attracts job seekers, industry experts, and businesses alike.
 Ads can be delivered as sponsored content in-feed as images, videos, and carousels, along with options like direct InMail and dynamic ads.
 This platform has found success advertising in hard–to–reach niches, such as B2B lead generation, with a success rate double that of the next social platform.